paylogic/pip-accel/README.rst

  caches of ABI incompatible systems). *The user is currently responsible for choosing a suitable prefix.*

+ ``$PIP_ACCEL_S3_READONLY``
+ If this option is set pip-accel will skip uploading to the s3 bucket, allowing s3 to be used to warm your local cache.

 You will also need to set AWS credentials, either in a `.boto file`_ or in the ``$AWS_ACCESS_KEY_ID`` and ``$AWS_SECRET_ACCESS_KEY`` environment variables (refer to the Boto documentation for details).